JamesRMcHenry/Ticket-Tracker-App/README.md

-Simple and slightly customized Ticket Tracker Application.
+Functional and customized (local storage) Ticket-Tracker App using Bootstrap, HTML, CSS, and Javascript.